elnatnael/airbnb-clone-project/README.md

             3. currency = E.g., USD, EUR
             4. Payment method = E.g., credit card, PayPal, Stripe, Apple Pay
             5. status = E.g., pending, completed, failed, refunded
+##Feature Breakdown
+  User management: It helps the  Airbnb clone project by securely handling registration, login, roles (guest or host), and user data.
+It ensures personalized experiences, protects sensitive information, and enables key features like bookings, reviews, and payments to be correctly linked to each user.
+  Property management: It enables hosts to create, update, and manage their listings, including descriptions, pricing, availability, and images.
+It ensures guests can browse accurate and up-to-date property information, which is essential for successful bookings and user trust.
+  Booking system: It enables guests to reserve available properties for specific dates.
+It manages availability, prevents double bookings, and connects users, properties, and payments to ensure a smooth reservation process.
+  Payment Processing: Integrate a payment system to handle transactions and record payment details.
+  Review System: Allow users to leave reviews and ratings for properties.
+  Data Optimization: Ensure efficient data retrieval and storage through database optimizations.